DataStax-Academy/kubecon2020/README.md

 Notice the `size: 2` in the output again.

 # 4. Running repairs
+Repairs are a critical anti entropy operation in Cassandra.
+In the past there were many self baked solutions to manage them outside of your main Cassandra Installation.
+In K8ssandra there is a tool called Reaper that will eliminate the need for a custom baked solution.
+Just like K8ssandra makes Cassandra setup easy Reaper makes configuration of repairs even easier.

+Navigate to <YOURADDRESS>:9000 to access the Reaper UI

+For more reading visit https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6

 TODO
 # 5. Backing up and Restoring data
 TODO